The Ultimate Guide to Reading Tolkien’s, ‘The Lord of the Rings’

 Watch the Adaptations after you read the books

 Peter Jackson’s version of The Lord of the Rings are still some of my favorite movies to this day.
 If you somehow have managed to never watch these, do yourself a favor and get ready for the marathon watching of your life.
 P.S.
 Extended version is the only acceptable version to watch.
-Amazon’s new series, The Rings of Power, is not an adaptation of LOTR, but rather a prequel with pieces pulled from The Appendices (more details on those below!), and covers more the time period of The Silmarillion
+JK, but if you’ve already read the books and you’re familiar with Middle-earth, they add so much more to the story for us nerds.
+Amazon’s new series, The Rings of Power, is not an adaptation of LOTR, but rather a prequel with pieces pulled from the Appendices (more details on those below!), and covers more the time period of The Silmarillion

 The road goes ever on and on…